pulsipher/pulsipher.github.io/teaching/courses.md

 To date, I have taught this course at the University of Wisconsin-Madison, Carnegie Mellon University, and in Busan, South Korea.

-# Short Course on Euler Methods
+# Short Course on Euler Methods for Batch Reactors
-I have put together a short course on introductory numerical methods for simulating ordinary differential equations via Euler methods.
+I have put together a short course on introductory numerical methods for simulating batch reactors via Euler methods.

 <ul class="actions">
 	<li><a href="/files/euler_syllabus.html" class="button icon fa-file">Syllabus</a></li>